Senior sets sail for record attempt from Victoria

 Published Tuesday, October 2, 2018 12:12PM PDT

-As she gets ready to push off from the dock and set sail on a new record attempt, Jean Socrates carries a quiet confidence, after all, she’s done this before.
+As she gets ready to push off from the dock and set sail on a new record attempt, Jeanne Socrates carries a quiet confidence, after all, she’s done this before.

 In 2013, Socrates became the oldest woman to sail solo, nonstop, around the world.